Surprise! We've been wrong about giraffes for centuries

 Numbers for some of the newly-discovered species already look grim.

-Of the about 100,000 giraffes left, only 4,750 are northern giraffes and 8,700 are reticulated giraffes, the Giraffe Conservation Foundation said.
+Of the about 100,000 left, only 4,750 are northern giraffes and 8,700 are reticulated giraffes, the Giraffe Conservation Foundation said.